ivan-cvrk/AOTH/README.md

 # AOTH
 My first game - Attack Of The Hordes.

-# Warning: Sprites won't open unless they are in the same map as .exe
+# Warning: Sprites won't open unless they are in the same directory as .exe

 ## About project